 Find where the students are

-Chances are if there are no college tours going on, there probably aren’t very many students on campus either.
+If there aren't any college tours going on, chances are there probably aren’t very many students on campus either.
 To many prospective students, this can be disheartening, as we all want to see what campus would be like if we were to attend.
 While you probably won’t be able to get the whole picture, I can almost guarantee you that there is a mass of students somewhere.
-Every college has at least that one place where students flock, and the key to finding student life during the dead periods is to find that one place.
+Every college has at least one place where students flock, and the key to finding student life during the dead periods is to find that one place.
 Current students are more than happy to answer your questions and tell you all about their own college experiences, and the more students you can ask, the better.
 The most common thing that I have noticed is that if you ask one student in a group a question, they all start chiming in, and before you know it you are listening to an entire conversation about recalled dorm antics or favorite past events.
 It’s these interactions that paint an honest picture of the college experience you can expect.

 Libraries tell all

 Just because you can’t go on an “official” campus tour doesn’t mean there aren’t lots of ways to learn about a school both online and by your own means.
-After all, this is your college experience and what better way to kick that off then by finding the things about schools that are important to you.
+After all, this is your college experience, and what better way to kick that off than by doing things your way?
 Have fun exploring your colleges of interest!
 We hope you find the school of your dreams.

 Need a break from reading articles?
 Check out the videos on the CollegeXpress YouTube channel!